abworrall/eclipse-hdr/README.md

 The outputs are all centered on the eclipse itself, are square, and are sized in terms of lunar diameters via `-width`.

-### HDR, suitable for PhotoShop, PFSTMO, etc
+### Fused HDR image, suitable for PhotoShop, PFSTMO, etc

-The main output is `fused.hdr`, a high-dynamic range file combining all the exposures you can process in other softare.
+The main output is `fused.hdr`, a high-dynamic range file combining all the exposures.
+You can process this further in standard software.

-### Tonemapped LDR files.
+### Tonemapped LDR images

-It will also generate a PNG file for each supported tonemapping operator, e.g. `200-fattal02.png`.
+It will also generate a PNG file for each supported tonemapping operator, e.g. `tmo-fattal02.png`.

 - fattal02 seems the most reliable, though it amplifies noise a bit
-- icam06 seems to use a different white reference than D65, so is pink
+- icam06 seems to use a different white reference, so is pinkish and warm
 - linear always looks dim, that's why we need fancy tonemappers
 - reinhard05 looks great with width<=3, but goes wrong when there is too much dark sky